DTJF/cmakefbc/_z_ChangeLog.md

 - new: doc page Files and Folders (+ minor fixes and improvements)
 - new: documentational comments stripped in listing
 - new: flag NO_SYNTAX in UseFb-Doc
-- bugfix: ReadMe.md.in file replaces aliases by text (for GitHub start page)
+- fix: ReadMe.md.in file replaces aliases by text (for GitHub start page)
-- bugfix: file in folder Platform renamed (camel case -> consistent shema)
+- fix: file in folder Platform renamed (camel case -> consistent shema)
-- bugfix: install CMAKE_MODULE_PATH issue fixed
+- fix: install CMAKE_MODULE_PATH issue fixed

 Released on 2016 March, 16.